 If your institution prefers to do manual transcriptions and not use the ASR service, you can still use the Echo360 Transcript Editor to upload transcripts created outside of Echo360, then perform further edits and apply transcripts as closed captions if appropriate.

-There are two ASR toggles in the Institution Features page:
+There are three ASR toggles in the Institution Features page:

 - ASR Course Media - sends all video/audio media for transcriptions at the time they are published to a class in a section.